Looking for the best tips for playing golf in the rain?

 When necessary, opt to hit more fairway woods and hybrids as they are more forgiving than long irons.

 Staying in the fairway is even more of a premium when its wet as the rough gets even harder to hit out of than normal.

 While your long game is most affected by rainy and wet conditions, your short game will require different shots as well.

 You’ll want to hit chips and putts firmer than normal.
+Putting speed becomes an even more important in the rain.
 As there is moisture on the ground, the greens will inevitably slow down.
 And if it’s rained a lot in the past few days, the greenskeepers often can’t mow to the normal levels which means the grass is already longer (and slower) than normal.